An Unmarked Grave, in Such Hallowed Ground

 November 22, 1781

 Samuel Nicholas retires from the Marines.
-By this time, his work had been primarily administrative, and he hadn’t seen combat in a few years.
+By this time, his work had been primarily administrative, as he hadn’t seen combat in a few years.

 April 1783